Quebec Mobility Bursary

 How to apply?

-Complete the Quebec Mobility Bursary online application form by April 1 for the following Summer and/or Fall Semester or August 1 for the following Winter Semester.
+Complete the Quebec Mobility Bursary online application form by April 1 for the following Summer and/or Fall Semester or August 1/November 22 for the following Winter Semester.

-- Attach direct deposit information (Void cheque ONLY)
+- Attach direct deposit information (Void cheque or Direct Deposit Form)

 Students participating in a Co-op placement must include: